BradHutchings/Mmojo-Server-v2/instructions/512-Package-APE-Performant.md

 ---
 ### Add Certificates to Package
-This script adds SSL certificates from the Mmojo Share to the APE package.
+This script adds SSL certificates from `$HOME/300-CERTIFICATES` to the APE package.
 - View the script: <a href="../scripts/510-Add-Certificates-to-APE.sh" target="_blank">510-Add-Certificates-to-APE.sh</a>.
 - Run the script.
   ```